CASE STUDY: JHL Constructors

 How much time have you saved by completing your punch list with Bridgit?

-Completing the punch list with Bridgit has really accelerated the closeout.
+Completing the punch list with Bridgit Field has really accelerated the closeout.

-To give you an example using a recent project, we used Bridgit for the closeout of a two-story, 130,000 square foot middle school.
+To give you an example using a recent project, we used Bridgit for the closeout of a two-storey, 130, 000 square foot Middle School.
 To closeout a project of that size, we would typically need three to four months.
 We would have to constantly communicate about changes and then update a punch list we managed in Excel.

 What were the savings as a result?

 In Colorado, superintendent billable rates are between $75 and $95 an hour, while assistant superintendents range from $60 to $75 an hour.

 Using the higher end of the billable rates, it can cost around $6,800 a week to have a superintendent and assistant superintendent on site closing out the punch list.